Yoast/developer/docs/features/indexables/functional-specification.md

 The table also automatically populates and updates itself.
 When we encounter an indexable that we _don't_ know about, we create a new record, so that the data is available on subsequent requests.
 We also provide a (re)indexing process in our admin tools, which proactively builds our indexables table from the site's database.

-With the indexables table in place, we have an 'SEO-centric' view of the website, which is focused on _URLs_ (and the metadata which should be output on them) rather than _posts_.
+With the indexables table in place, we have an 'SEO-centric' view of the website, which is focused on _pages_ (and the metadata which should be output on them).

+### Indexing
+Our indexables table is constructed and maintained via two methods:

+* Various optimization processes in the Yoast SEO interface will prompt users to undertake an 'indexing' process, as a prerequiste for various tools and controls.
+* Requests to previously undiscovered indexables will trigger a lazy generation process.

+These processes ensure that the indexables table is always a complete and accurate representation of the site.

 ### What types of indexables does Yoast SEO store?
 Types of indexables we store include: